goatplatform/orderstamp-js/README.md

 Creates an order stamp from a numeric value and an optional unique key.

+## String Growth Management

+One of the key advantages of Orderstamp is its ability to manage string growth effectively.
+When repeatedly inserting between two existing stamps, the generated stamps can grow in length.
+However, this growth is naturally limited by the use of `start()` and `end()` functions.

+Since `start()` and `end()` generate stamps based on the current timestamp rather than by splitting the space between existing stamps, they create fixed-length entries that "reset" the potential growth.
+In practice, this means:

+1. If you occasionally append items using `end()` or prepend items using `start()`, you introduce new fixed-length reference points in your ordered list.

+2. Subsequent `between()` operations will be able to use these timestamp-based stamps as boundaries, preventing unbounded growth of stamp lengths.

+3. Even in systems with frequent insertions between existing items, the overall stamp length remains manageable as long as new items are occasionally added at the beginning or end of the list.

+This approach ensures that Orderstamp remains efficient for long-running applications with many insertions, without requiring periodic rebalancing or reorganization of the entire ordered collection.

 ## Dependencies

 Orderstamp has a single dependency: